UKPLab/sentence-transformers/examples/training/paraphrases/README.md

 The training script allows to load one or multiple files.
 We construct batches by sampling examples from the respective dataset.
 So far, examples are not mixed between the datasets, i.e., a batch consists only of examples from a single dataset.

 As the dataset sizes are quite different in size, we perform a tempurate controlled sampling from the datasets: Smaller datasets are up-sampled, while larger datasets are down-sampled.
 This allows an effective training with very large and smaller datasets.

+## Working in Progress

+Training with this data is currently work-in-progress.
+Things that will be added in the next time:
+- **More datasets**: Are you aware of more suitable training datasets?
+Let me know: [info@nils-reimers.de](mailto:info@nils-reimers.de)
+- **Optimized batching**: Currently batches are only drawn from one dataset.
+Future work might include also batches that are sampled across datasets
+- **Optimized loss function**: Currently the same parameters of MultipleNegativesRankingLoss is used for all datasets.
+Future work includes testing if the dataset benefit from individual loss functions.